Directors

 Mary Garner MA |

-Mary became interested in conservation during her Royal Scottish Academy scholarship to Florence, awarded after completion of a Fine Art with History of Art degree at the University of Edinburgh (1st class).
-During this time, Mary had the opportunity to research Italian conservation approaches, particularly in light of the Florence 1966 flood.
-Mary has also been awarded the Anna Mahler International Association award to study books and print in Spoleto, Italy, as well as the Archives and Records Association 2011 conference bursary.
+Mary became interested in conservation during a Royal Scottish Academy scholarship to Florence (2009).
+During this time, Mary had the opportunity to research Italian conservation approaches, particularly treatments evolved following the Florence flood in 1966.
+Mary was also awarded the Anna Mahler International Association award to study books and prints in Spoleto, Italy (2011).
+Mary has been a long- time ICON committee member and held post of Treasurer for ICON Scotland between 2016-2023.

-Mary has been involved in a wide variety of projects since joining NCS including book, archive, photograph and parchment conservation, large scale cleaning and re-housing projects and digitisation.
+Since joining NCS in 2012, Mary has been involved in a wide variety of projects including preventive and remedial book, archive, photographic and parchment conservation, large- scale collection surveys and decant projects, and tailoring site-specific training and advocacy for members.

-Sharon Oldale is an independent book, paper and archive conservator.
+Sharon Hodkinson is a library and archive conservator with over 25 years’ experience.
 She trained at Camberwell College of Arts and graduated in 1999 with an MA in Paper Conservation.
 She is an accredited member of the Institute of Conservation (ICON), is listed on the ICON Conservation Register and is an ICON Accreditation Mentor.
+Sharon runs her own conservation business providing consultancy and interventive services to a wide range of library and archive clients, and has been regional associate for the North West and North Wales for NCS since 2018.

 Sharon began her career in 1998 working as a Documentation Assistant for the National Trust.
-Once qualified, she took a Conservator position at the National Library of Wales in 1999 and then at Cheshire Record Office in 2000.
-In 2006 she became Senior Conservator at Liverpool Record Office based in Liverpool Central Library, where she was heavily involved with the redevelopment of the library, most notably the preparation and packaging of over 15km of archive collections dating from the 13th century, training, advising and working with removal companies to ensure the safety of collections during transfer.
-She designed the conservation department and sourced equipment for the new building and advised on the new repository and exhibition areas.
+Her first Conservator position was at the National Library of Wales in 1999 and then at Cheshire Record Office in 2000.
+In 2006 she became Senior Conservator at Liverpool Record Office, where she was heavily involved with the redevelopment of the building, gaining experience of large-scale collection moves, and designing new interventive and preventive conservation spaces within the new building.

 Madeleine Marshall MA |